iCliniq Logo

 Hi doctor,

-For the past one week, I have small white patches on my face and red patches on my neck.
-It is getting increased day by day.
+For the past week, I have had small white patches on my face and red patches on my neck.
+It is increasing day by day.
 I recently ate papaya (but I used to take it every year, seasonally).
-I started using a facial moisturizer (Nature's Quest) after six to eight months gap.
-But I did not get any issue previously (last two years).
-Kindly help me.
+I started using a facial moisturizer after a six to eight-month gap.
+But I did not get any issues previously (last two years).

 Hello,